adloky/smalls/english/all-dorothys-adventures-in-oz.md

 Dorothy blew the little whistle.
 In a few minutes, many small grey mice came to her.

-" What can I do for my friends?" asked the Queen of the Mice.
+"What can I do for my friends?" asked the Queen of the Mice.

 "We have lost our way," said Dorothy.
 "Can you tell us where the Emerald City is?"

 "Certainly," answered the Queen; "but it is very far."

 Then she noticed Dorothy’s Golden Cap, and said,

 "You can use the charm of the Cap, and call the Winged Monkeys to you.
 They will carry you to the City of Oz."